-A three thousand year old city that is renowned for its beautiful gardens, Metz will always have something to surprise you.
-Here are the unmissable sites and monuments that you must see during your stay in Metz Métropole.
-Great discoveries ahead!
+A three thousand year old city, a garden city, Metz will surprise you.
+Here are the unmissable sites and monuments to visite during your stay in Metz Eurometropole.
+So many great things to discover!

 One of the tallest cathedrals in France (42 m under the vaults).
 Its collection of stained-glass windows (13th – 16th centuries) is the largest collection in Europe (6,500 m²).
 These windows carry the names of artists such as Valentin Bousch, Marc Chagall, Jacques Villon, Roger Bissière, and more recently, Kimsooja.